mkb79/Audible/docs/source/intro/getting_started.rst

    auth = audible.Authenticator.from_login(
        USERNAME,
        PASSWORD,
-       locale=COUNTRY_CODE
+       locale=COUNTRY_CODE,
+       with_username=False
    )

+Set `with_username=True` to login with your Audible username (for US, UK or DE marketplace only).

 .. note::

-   For security reasons you have to solve a Captcha and complete some extra steps.
+   For security reasons in some cases you have to solve a Captcha and complete some extra steps.
 Please take a look at the :ref:`authorization` section for more information.

 .. _hello_library: